William Bowers: Universal

 At Universal Bowers wrote The Web (1947), a noir, and Deanna Durbin's second last film Something in the Wind (1947).
 He provided the story for the Abbott and Costello comedy The Wistful Widow of Wagon Gap (1948) which he wrote with Bud Beauchamp, an old army friend of Bowers who comtimes collaborated with him; they sold it for $2,500.

 Bowers wrote the Yvonne de Carlo-Dan Duryea Westerns Black Bart, Highwayman (1948) and River Lady (1948).
 He did some uncredited work on United Artists' Pitfall (1948).

 He wrote a noir, Larceny (1948) then did a Sonja Henie musical, The Countess of Monte Cristo (1948).

 A play he wrote entitled West of Tomorrow was filmed by 20th Century Fox as Jungle Patrol.
 Bowers did some uncredited work on Criss Cross (1949) and provided the story for the de Carlo vehicle, The Gal Who Took the West (1949).
 Bowers said he wrote the latter in four weeks at $750 a week; he claims Billy Wilder wanted to buy the latter and offered $100,000 but Universal decided to make it themselves.

 He did some script work on Abandoned (1949).

-Froug recalled in 1971 that " I think the guys who remember the studio system now remember it all wrong.
+He recalled in 1971 that " I think the guys who remember the studio system now remember it all wrong.
 Actually, it was one of the most pleasant systems in the world.
 I mean, they made fifty pictures a year, each one of them.
 They needed ail this material desperately.
 And if you were somebody who likes to do pictures, that was just heaven.
 I could do three or four a year, if I wanted to do them, if I wanted to work that hard."